kacos2000/WindowsTimeline/README.md

 **Other queries:**

 1. [A re-formated Smartlookup view query](SmartLookup.sql) - Smartlookup is a view included in ActivitiesCache.db.
-This query makes it a bit more readable but does not extract the data in the BLOBs.
+This query makes it a bit more readable but does not extract the data in the BLOBs *(not need the JSON1 extension)*.
-2. [Activity_PackageID timeline query](Activity_PackageID_Timeline.sql) - Creates a timeline according to the Expiry Date in the Activity_PackageID table.
+2. [Activity_PackageID timeline query](Activity_PackageID_Timeline.sql) - Creates a timeline according to the Expiry Dates in the Activity_PackageID table.
-3. [PackageID check](PackageID.sql) - Check that the 'PackageID' in the 'Activity.AppId' json field has the same value as the 'Activity_PackageId' table's 'PackageName' field.
+3. [PackageID check](PackageID.sql) - Check that the 'PackageID' in the 'Activity.AppId' json field has the same value as the 'Activity_PackageId' table's 'PackageName' field *(for x_exe and Windows_win32 entries)*.

 **Tested on:**
 - [DB Browser for SQLite](http://sqlitebrowser.org/),